royru/website/content/gstell/index.md

 #### Eligibility
 You may be eligible to participate in this research study and try Gstell if you:
-- Regularly use Chrome or Firefox on Windows or macOS
+- Regularly use Chrome, Edge, Opera or Firefox on Windows or macOS
 - Are able to install software on your device
 - Are over the age of 18